Bridging Finance

 • Flexible borrowing – you only pay for the time you use it for.

-• All credit ratings welcome – if you’ve got a less than perfect credit score, you can still secure a commercial bridging loan.
+• All credit ratings are welcome – if you’ve got a less-than-perfect credit score, you can still secure a commercial bridging loan.

 • Used to buy auction properties – with a bridge loan, you can buy properties at auction quickly within a short period even if they are derelict or inhabitable.